Black-thighed puffleg

 The black-thighed puffleg (Eriocnemis derbyi) is a species of hummingbird in the "brilliants", tribe Heliantheini in subfamily Lesbiinae.
 It is found in Colombia and Ecuador.

 Taxonomy and systematics

 The black-thighed puffleg is monotypic though at one time it was thought to have two subspecies.

 Description

 The black-thighed puffleg is about 10 cm long.
 It has a straight blackish bill.
-Males are mostly shining golden green overall, sometimes with black hightlights, and has glittering malachite green upper- and undertail coverts.
+Males are mostly shining golden green overall, sometimes with black highlights, and has glittering malachite green upper- and undertail coverts.
 Their leg puffs are black and the tail is forked and black.
 Females are similar but have white underparts with green spots, and their leg puffs are a mix of black and grayish white.
 The female also has a blue tinge to the forehead.
 Juveniles resemble females.

 Distribution and habitat

 The black-thighed puffleg is found in the Central Andes of Colombia from Tolima Department and south to Imbabura Province in northwestern Ecuador.
 It inhabits bushy pastures and the edges of humid forest, and in Colombia has also been recorded in shrubby ravines.
 It prefers somewhat open landscapes.
 In elevation it ranges from 2500 to 3600 m and is most common above 2900 m.